-The Collegiate Wind Competition 2024 challenges teams to compete in four contests: Turbine Prototype, Turbine Testing, Project Development, and Connection Creation.
+The Collegiate Wind Competition 2025 challenges teams to compete in four contests: Turbine Design, Turbine Testing, Project Development, and Connection Creation.
 Within each contest, teams' submissions receive points toward winning the contest.
 The competition is divided into three phases.
-This document only covers the requirements for Phase 1 - Preliminary Team Selection.
-The details for Phases 2 and 3 are covered in a subsequent rules document that will be issued during the summer preceding the competition year.
+This document establishes the requirements for Phase 1 - Preliminary Team Selection.
+The details for Phases 2 and 3 will be established in a subsequent rules document that will be issued during the summer preceding the competition year.